 [00:20:20] Unknown:

-So a part home has been a blessing to me and in innumerable ways.
-And I am really incredibly thankful for it.
-And it's been great.
-And, and the fact that it is a small operation that, you know, it's only you and I even know you had 2 freelancers work.
-I thought it was really you for the most part, because one of the questions I was going to ask you, like, how do you manage your time?
-So I know your family is really important to you and you want to spend time with your family.
+So a Pod Home has been a blessing to me in in in innumerable ways, and I am really incredibly thankful for it, and it's it's been great.
+And, and the fact that it is a small operation that, you know, it's only you.
+I I even know you had two freelancers work.
+I thought it was just really you, for the most part, because one of the questions I was gonna ask you was, like, how do you manage your time?
+Because I know your family is really important to you, and, you want to spend time with your family.
 I know you have children.
-You want to spend time with them and and be there for them and everything that they're doing.
-You know, running a running a podcast platform, and then having at least 2 shows that I'm aware of right now, you have Improving Barry and about podcasting that that I know that you're working on.
+You wanna spend time with them and and and be there for them and and and everything that they're doing.
+You know, running a running a podcast platform, and then having at least two shows that that I'm aware of right now.
+You have Improving Barry and about podcasting that that I know that you're working on.

+Yeah.
 How do you manage your time like that?
-How do you know how how do you how do you do it?
+How do, you know, how do how do you how do you do it?
 Because I'm struggling.
-I, you know, like you mentioned earlier, talking about, you know, how much work goes into a podcast, people don't realize how much work with the other show.
-I do 2 live shows every week and, you know, I don't just wing it, you know, because I'm handling very important material.
-I'm handling the Bible and having the word of God.
+I you know, like, you you mentioned earlier talking about, you know, how much work goes into a podcast.
+People don't realize how much work.
+With the other show, I do two live shows every week, and, you know, I don't just wing it, you know, because I'm handling very important material.
+I'm I'm handling the the Bible.
+I'm handling the word of God.
 I need to make sure that I'm good.
 I'm right.
-You know, I need to make sure I'm solid in what I'm teaching.
-So it takes me about 8 hours of study to do one show.
+You know?
+I need to make sure I'm solid in what I'm teaching.
+So it takes me about eight hours of study to do one show.

-So with that in mind, I'm doing 2.
-That's 16 hours of study every week.
+So with that in mind, I'm doing two.
+That's sixteen hours of study every week.
 You know?
-Thank God I'm single, because I I don't I don't think that that, you know, if I was in a a a committed, you know, married relationship, I don't know that anyone would really wanna put up with, well, you got your nose in a book for 16 hours and then you're doing an hour and a half, 2 hour show twice a week.
-That's another 4 hours at least right there, and that's a lot of time.
+Thank god I'm single, You know?
+Because I I don't I don't think that that, you know, if I was in a a a committed, you know, married relationship, I don't know that anyone would really wanna put up with, well, you got your nose in a book for sixteen hours, and then you're doing an hour and a half, two hour show twice a week.
+That's another four hours at least right there, and that's a lot of time.
 It's a lot of time.
 Yeah.
-And even with this, I mean, even though this is the the the first episode that I'm doing, I've spent at least 6 hours in the last couple of days just getting audio and getting, you know, intro, outros done and editing it down, trying to find music.
-And I think I told you, you know, one day that I was scrolling through the website that you recommended to me to find some some good music, one of the first ones I picked out, I was like, oh, this is good.
-I'm going to use this.
-And it was yours.
+And even with this, I mean, even though this is the the the first episode that I'm doing, I've spent at least six hours in the last couple of days just getting audio and getting, you know, intro, outros done and editing it down, trying to find music.
+And I think I told you, you know, one day that I was scrolling through the website that you recommended to me to to find some some good music, one of the first ones I picked out, I was like, oh, this is good.
+I'm gonna use this, and it was yours.

 It's a popular one.
 Yeah.
 Yeah.
 It is.
-And then then I had to go back to the drawing board and pick out something else.
-And I got one.
-I got a good one.
-Can you want to hear it?
-Yeah, yeah.
+And then then I had to go back to the drawing board and pick out something else, and I got one I got a good one.
+Can you wanna hear it?
+Yeah.
+Yeah.
 Go on.
 Hold on.
-Let me scroll over to it.
-So, well, the audience probably already heard this already because this is, like I said, a recorded one.
+Let me let me scroll over to it.
+So, well, the the audience probably already heard this already because this is, like I said, a recorded one.
 But so this is this is our intro now for the new show.

 [00:24:47] Unknown: